SPECIAL EDUCATIONAL NEEDS AND DISABILITIES INFORMATION

 Special educational needs and provision can be considered as falling under four broad areas :-

 - Communication and interaction

 - Cognition and learning

 - Social, mental and emotional health

 At Truly Scrumptious, a child is considered to have special educational needs if he/she has significant greater difficulty in learning than their peers, or a disability that prevents or hinders a child from making use of the facilities in the setting and requires special educational provision.

 The setting recognises the importance of early identification and intervention, as well as the assessment and provision for any child with Special Educational Needs.

-Lauren, Patricia, Hayley, Brittany and Katie our Special Educational Needs Co-ordinators (SENco) oversees the identification of children with special educational needs and the provision being made for them in the setting.
+Lauren, Patricia, Hayley and Brittany our Special Educational Needs Co-ordinators (SENco) oversees the identification of children with special educational needs and the provision being made for them in the setting.
 If you are concerned that your child may have special educational needs, please make an appointment to meet with the above or your key person.